Getting Started Sprouting

 - Seeds that have been roasted, toasted, cracked, or milled.

 Equipment you Will Need to Get Started Sprouting

 You don’t need special equipment to sprout at home.
-You can use a jar with a mesh lid, or you can use a sprouting kit.
+You can use a jar and a cheesecloth, or you can go all out and buy a sprouting kit.
 Some equipment works better, depending on the type of seeds you use.

 Here are some other types of equipment great for sproutings:

 - Weave sacks

 - Mesh screen